mrdk/mind/doc/words.rst

       Currently the parsed word is located directly at the end of the dictionary.

-.. word:: \\ 							  :immediate:
+.. word:: \\ 		immediate

       Start a comment that reaches to the end of the line.

-.. word:: ( 							  :immediate:
+.. word:: ( 		immediate

-      Start a comment that reaches to the next ")" symbol or to the end of the page.
+   Start a comment that reaches to the next ``)`` symbol or to the end of the page.
 Note that brackets are not nested.

 Command Line Parameters
 -----------------------

-    "mind" has the following command line parameters:
+:program:`mind` has the following command line parameters:

     .. option:: -e <cmd>